 The commencement day is 5 December 2013 unless companies have elected to defer that date under the transitional rules (see OT21503 and CTA2010\S356B Overview) when commencement day is 1 January 2015.

+Top of page

 S356DB Companies with both field allowances and onshore allowance

 Where a company has both field allowances under CTA2010\S333(1) and onshore allowance under CTA2010\S356D(1) then it may choose the order in which the different allowances are to be used.